knative/docs/docs/serving/samples/hello-world/helloworld-python/index.md

    - Create a new immutable revision for this version of the app.
    - Network programming to create a route, ingress, service, and load balance for your app.
-   - Automatically scale your pods up and down (including to zero active pods).
+   - Automatically scale your pods up and down, including scaling down to zero active pods.

 ## Verification